eworm-de/mkinitcpio-ykfde/README-dracut.md

 > make install-dracut

-This will place files to their desired places in filesystem.
+This will place the files in their desired places in the filesystem.
+Keep in mind that you need `root` privileges for installation, so switch user or prepend the last command with `sudo`.

 Usage
 -----